Trading 212 vs Interactive Brokers (IBKR)

 EUR income, USD assets

 Funds in EUR but regularly buys USD-priced assets.
-FX drag is a real recurring cost.
+FX drag is a real recurring cost at any meaningful portfolio size.

 Pick: IBKR